rboston628/rboston628/README.md

 My PhD in Physics was earned from the University of North Carolina in April, 2022.
 I also attended the University of Georgia (MS Physics, 2015).
 My undergraduate degree in Mathematics is from Georgia College (2010).

-I am employed full-time as a data scientist for Community, an innovative SMS platform allowing for personal conversations at scale.
-I utilize statistics, machine learning, and natural language processing to help our customers engage their wide audiences.
+I am employed full-time as a quant researcher at Anchor Labs.

 ## technical summary